IanChen-ML/Github_csv_Scraper/README.md

 After that, open whatever file in the webpage and click "raw" (to see the raw file).

-You'll see that the address become different (https://raw.githubusercontent.com/jakevdp/PythonDataScienceHandbook/master/notebooks/data/BicycleWeather.csv).
+You'll see that the address becomes different (https://raw.githubusercontent.com/jakevdp/PythonDataScienceHandbook/master/notebooks/data/BicycleWeather.csv).

-Copy the address of that page exclude the file name (i.e. https://raw.githubusercontent.com/jakevdp/PythonDataScienceHandbook/master/notebooks/data/) and assign it to content.
+Copy the address of that page and exclude the file name (i.e. https://raw.githubusercontent.com/jakevdp/PythonDataScienceHandbook/master/notebooks/data/) and assign it to content.